wwivbbs/docs/usenet.md

 ## Configure c:\wwiv\net.ini

-Edit the sample_net.ini and saving it as net.ini if you do not already have net.ini
+Edit the sample_net.ini and save it as net.ini if you do not already have net.ini

 Required sections are as follows (uncomment and edit as appropriate):